The Lord of the Rings: The Rings of Power season 1: Production controversies

 In July 2021, several stunt performers alleged that a senior stunt supervisor had created an "uneasy environment" that contributed to an unsafe workplace.
 At least three stunt performers were seriously injured on the set, including stuntwoman Dayna Grant who suffered a head injury in March 2021.
 Stuntwoman Elissa Cadwell was injured when she struck her head falling into a water tank while rehearsing a stunt in February 2020.
 Responding to the allegations, the production's head of safety Willy Heatley said the injury rate was 0.065 percent across 16,200 stuntperson work days and this was mostly "common stunt-related sprains" and strains.

 In November 2022, The Guardian reported on "serious concerns" that crew had regarding the production's environmental impact.
 A sustainability team was appointed in January 2021, and said the production generated around 14,387 tonnes of carbon dioxide and more than 11,433 m3 of landfill waste by that July.
-The team promoted several sustainable practices including recycling, installing an electric vehicle charging station at each studio, distributing reusable water bottles, and promoting vegetarian meals, but they felt their role was largely diagnostic and would mostly contribute to a better sustainability approach for the second season.
+The team promoted several sustainable practices but they felt their role was largely diagnostic.
 In response to The Guardians story, an Amazon Studios spokesperson said their sustainability practices "either met or exceeded industry standards" and complied with New Zealand's environmental laws and regulations.